Walter Carsen Prize for Excellence in the Performing Arts

 Nominations will be evaluated based on the following weighted criteria:

 - the quality of the candidate's work

 - the candidate’s overall career achievements over the course of their career

-- the candidate’s contribution to the development and advancement of the practices of dance, theatre or music
+- the candidate’s contribution to the development and advancement of the practices of dance

 - the candidate’s contributions towards a more equitable, diverse, and inclusive society.

 Required documents – What you need to submit with the nomination